inpsyde/composer-asset-compiler/README.md

 #### Advanced commands configuration

-The `commands` configuration property is internally mapped from the strings `"npm"` an `"yarn"` to an object.
+The `commands` configuration property is internally mapped from the strings `"npm"` and `"yarn"` to an object.

-For example, when the settings is  `{ "commands": "npm" }`, the mapped object looks like this:
+For example, when the settings is  `{ "commands": "npm" }`, the *mapped object* looks like this:

 ```json
 {